0dot0repeating/dakka/README.md

-## ADD-ONS
+## COMPATIBILITY PATCHES

-Right now, there's three compatibility patches, and they all get used the same way.
+Right now, there's five compatibility patches, and they all get used the same way.

+- **`dakka_keyconfclass.wad`:** If you load DAKKA and don't have the fists and pistols when you start a game, that usually means the maps you're playing have their own player classes, and are overwriting DAKKA.
+This gets around that.

+- **`dakka_keyconfslots.wad`:** Similarly, if you load DAKKA and can't switch weapons, the maps you're using are almost definitely using an old, broken method of changing weapon slots.
+This gets around that.

 - **Ancient Aliens (`dakka_aaliens.wad`):** This adds the gibbed marine and dead lost soul to the score system since Ancient Aliens replaces them with custom